 DCU Library offers an Interlibrary Loan service which provides access to information resources not held by our Library while also supplying material from its own stock to other libraries.

 Please read this page carefully.
 It contains essential information for both patrons and requesting libraries.

 Registered staff and research postgraduate students of DCU can apply for an interlibrary loan for the purpose of non-commercial research or private study.

 In some cases taught postgraduate students may apply, subject to the rules set by each individual school and approval from their dissertation supervisor.

 Note: This service is currently not available to undergraduate students, Alumni members or external visitors to the library.

 - Conference Proceedings

-Check the Library Catalogue to ensure that the item you require is not in stock or available in e-format before requesting.
+- Check Library Search to ensure that the item you require is not in stock or available in e-format before requesting.

 - Provide accurate and complete bibliographic details for the request, as this will speed the processing of your request.

-- Enter the name of your school in the relevant field ie., School of Theology, Philosophy & Music
+- Include the name of your School and Supervisor (if applicable) ie., School of Theology, Philosophy & Music / (name of Supervisor)

 If you have several requests to submit, you may find it useful to submit the requests over a period of time rather than submit them all at once.
 Since material is lent to DCU by other libraries for only a limited period of time, staggering receipt of items over a longer time frame may give you more time to work with individual items.